Georgia vs. Alabama CFP National Championship Odds, Plays and Insights - NewsBreak

 Georgia Stats and Trends

-- Georgia has played 14 games, with nine wins against the spread.

-- The Bulldogs are 8-5 ATS when favored by 2.5 points or more this season.
+- The Bulldogs have been favored by 2.5 points or more 13 times this season and are 8-5 ATS in those games.

-- Georgia's games this year have gone over the point total in 42.9% of its opportunities (six times in 14 games with a set point total).
+- Georgia has gone over the point total in 42.9% of its opportunities this year (six times over 14 games with a set point total).

-- Georgia is 8-5 against the spread and 12-1 overall when the team picks up more than 298.9 yards.
+- In games that Georgia piles up over 298.9 yards, the team is 8-5 against the spread and 12-1 overall.

-- The Bulldogs have turned the ball over 16 times this season, four fewer than the Crimson Tide have forced (20).
+- This year, the Bulldogs have 16 turnovers, four fewer than the Crimson Tide have takeaways (20).

 - Find the latest spread and moneyline odds for Georgia at SISportsbook .